Thomas Jefferson and slavery: Views on race

-In a reply (in The Papers of Thomas Jefferson, vol. 10, 22 June-31 December 1786, ed.
-Julian P. Boyd p.
-20-29) to Jean Nicolas DeMeunier's inquiries concerning the Paris publication of his Notes On The State of Virginia (1785) Jefferson described the Southern slave plantation economy as "a species of property annexed to certain mercantile houses in London": "Virginia certainly owed two millions sterling to Great Britain at the conclusion of the [Revolutionary] war. ...
-This is to be ascribed to peculiarities in the tobacco trade.
-The advantages [profits] made by the British merchants on the tobaccoes consigned to them were so enormous that they spared no means of increasing those consignments.
-A powerful engine for this purpose was the giving good prices and credit to the planter, till they got him more immersed in debt than he could pay without selling his lands or slaves.
-They then reduced the prices given for his tobacco so that let his shipments be ever so great, and his demand of necessaries ever so economical, they never permitted him to clear off his debt.
-These debts had become hereditary from father to son for many generations, so that the planters were a species of property annexed to certain mercantile houses in London."
-After the Revolution this subjection of the Southern plantation economy to absentee finance, commodities brokers, import-export merchants and wholesalers continued, with the center of finance and trade shifting from London to Manhattan where, up until the Civil War, banks continued to write mortgages with slaves as collateral, and foreclose on plantations in default and operate them in their investors' interests, as discussed by Philip S. Foner.

 Support for colonization plan

 In his Notes Jefferson wrote of a plan he supported in 1779 in the Virginia legislature that would end slavery through the colonization of freed slaves.
 This plan was widely popular among the French people in 1785 who lauded Jefferson as a philosopher.
 According to Jefferson, this plan required enslaved adults to continue in slavery but their children would be taken from them and trained to have a skill in the arts or sciences.
 These skilled women at age 18 and men at 21 would be emancipated, given arms and supplies, and sent to colonize a foreign land.
-Jefferson believed that colonization was the practical alternative, while freed blacks living in a white American society would lead to a race war:
+Jefferson believed that colonization was the practical alternative, while freed Blacks living in a white American society would lead to a race war:

 It will probably be asked, Why not retain and incorporate the blacks into the state, and thus save the expense of supplying, by importation of white settlers, the vacancies they will leave?
 Deep rooted prejudices entertained by the whites; ten thousand recollections, by the blacks, of the injuries they have sustained; new provocations; the real distinctions which nature has made; and many other circumstances, will divide us into parties, and produce convulsions which will probably never end but in the extermination of the one or the other race.